ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 before that may work, but are not guaranteed.
 GFS public archives can be accessed through the National Centers for Environmental Information (NCEI) `Global Forecast System website <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_ or through the `Thredds Data Server at NCEI <https://www.ncei.noaa.gov/thredds/model/gfs.html>`_.
-Some NETCDF data can be found at `ftp site <https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.
+Some NETCDF data can be found at `the EMC UFS ftp site <https://ftp.emc.ncep.noaa.gov/EIB/UFS/>`_.
 The initial conditions may be pre-staged on disk by the user or automatically downloaded by the workflow.